Advisors with Hidden Motives: Discussion of an Application

 .3cm \textbf{Commitment.} In information design models, a common interpretation of the commitment assumption is that it stands in for the sender's desire to build and sustain \emph{credibility} with the receiver in a game of repeated interaction.
 Think of a circumstance where a financial advisor repeatedly interacts with an investor, informing them about assets' values over a long time.
 And suppose that this investor follows the advisor's recommendation, but also sees the outcome of their investment decisions (so they can tell, to some extent, whether the advice was sound).
 Over time, the investor can ``punish'' unsatisfactory advice from the seller with future incredulity -- maybe by not following their recommendation, maybe by seeking another advisor.
 Through that mechanism, in the repeated game, the advisor's optimal disclosure strategy would be such that the buyer's interpretation of a ``no disclosure'' message coincides with the interpretation yielded in the one-shot game under the commitment assumption.
 This point is formally made by Best and Quigley (2020), and a similar argument linking commitment and reputation is provided by Mathevet, Pearce and Stacchetti (2022).

-A recent paper, Liu and Lin (2022) propose a new notion of credibility for information design problems: A disclosure policy is credible if the sender cannot profit from tampering with her messages while keeping the message distribution unchanged.
+A recent paper, Lin and Liu (2022) propose a new notion of credibility for information design problems: A disclosure policy is credible if the sender cannot profit from tampering with her messages while keeping the message distribution unchanged.
 It's useful to note that all optimal disclosure rules characterized in Theorem \ref{th:1} are credible, according to this definition.
 In other words, if the sender can commit to a distribution of posterior means to induce on the receiver, then the optimal way to correlate these posterior means with the object's profitability is attained with threshold-structure disclosure rules as described in the Theorem.
-Consequently, the seller would not ``tamper'' with messages, conditional on maintaining the distribution of induced posteriors.
+Consequently, the seller would not ``tamper'' with messages, conditional on maintaining the distribution of induced posteriors.\footnote{More formally, for each $x\in \mathcal X$, a deviation by the sender is ``undetectable'' in Lin and Liu's (2022) sense, only if it keeps the marginal probability of sending that message unchanged.
+Therefore, any disclosure rule other than the optimal rule as given in Theorem \ref{th:1}, but which induces that same marginal distribution over messages, must invariably swap the disclosure of a realization $(x,y)$ and a different realization $(x,y')$; i.e., two states with the same evidence realization $x$.
+But this would never be a profitable deviation for the seller because the optimal disclosure rule already has a monotone structure where the buyer purchases with a weakly higher probability at higher values of profitability $y$.
+I thank Nageeb Ali for the discussion in this footnote.}

 .3cm \textbf{Related Literature.} In a series of papers in 2012, Inderst and Ottaviani (2012.1, 2012.2, 2012.3) propose models of brokers and financial advisors compensated through commissions.
 In their model, competing sellers offer commissions to the advisor, knowing that he will steer business to the seller that offers highest compensation.
 The price of the asset is set equal to buyers' expected value for it, so that the consumer retains no surplus.
 An implication is that information is not valuable to the consumer.
 The authors show that biased commissioned agents may improve welfare by providing buyers with less information and steering business to high-commission firms who are also more cost efficient.
 My model takes an alternative approach, taking the sender's distribution of profitability as given and focusing on the value of the information provided to buyers.
 In my environment, information is always beneficial to the consumer and I show that hidden motives can improve surplus precisely by increasing the amount of information provided to the consumer.